A guide to the planning process - Newsletter

 Please get in touch with us.

 When you are looking to extend or build a new home, gaining planning permission is a key step in the process.
 Here are our recommendations to making the process as smooth and successful as possible.

-- FIND A GOOD ARCHITECT- ideally who has worked in your area.
-The planning process is there to permit development not to stop it but illustrating an understanding of setting in the design is key.
-The design doesn’t have to be traditional, it can be contemporary, but it must relate to it’s context.
-Be prepared to work with a local planning consultant for particularly challenging sites
+- FIND A GOOD ARCHITECT - Ideally, find someone who has worked in your area.
+The planning process is there to permit development not to stop it, but illustrating an understanding of setting in the design is key.
+The design doesn’t have to be traditional, it can be contemporary, but it must relate to its context.
+Be prepared to work with a local planning consultant for particularly challenging sites.

-- PERMITTED DEVELOPMENT- Explore what can be done under Permitted Development.
-It may be you can achieve more this way or by combining two applications for planning and a second for permitted development to maximise the size of your home.
-There is a clear online guide and downloadable technical guide on the planning portal website
+- PERMITTED DEVELOPMENT - Explore what can be done under Permitted Development.
+It may be that you can achieve more this way or by combining two applications for planning and a second for permitted development to maximise the size of your home.
+There is a clear online guide and downloadable technical guide on the planning portal website.

 If you have a building project and want to get in touch with us to see how we can help, please contact us at www.sophiebates.com/contact

 if you would like to sign up to receive our quarterly newsletter, please click here.

 COPYRIGHT SOPHIE BATES ARCHITECTS.
 This article is a guide and it not advice.
 All projects are different.